CodeAnarchist/CodeAnarchist/README.md

-Hi, I’m @CodeAnarchist.
+Hi, I'm @CodeAnarchist

-Java and c# enjoyer
+Mostly into Java and C#

-Batch, C, and C++ are also okay
+Comfortable with C/C++ too

-The day Python adds the semicolon, I will begin to appreciate it
+Still waiting for Python to add semicolons